molecules/sarray_script/README.md

     # Compress all "fastq" files in the directory in parallel using a SLURM Array
     sbatch_script --cpu=32 --file-pattern='*.fastq' --job=pigz_files --command='pigz --processes 32 $FILE'

     # Get sequence headers from each FASTQ file
     sbatch_script --file-pattern='*.fastq.gz' --job=get_headers --command='zcat $FILE | awk "{if (FNR % 4 == 1) print}" > $FILE.headers'

-    # Create a dummy script that contains the envir

 ## Processing multiple files in parallel